cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Common function for computing generators

-The different cipher suites for CPace defined in the upcoming sections share the same method for deterministically combining the individual strings PRS, CI, sid and the domain-separation identifier DSI to a generator string that we describe here.
-Let CPACE-G-H denote the cipher suite.
+The different cipher suites for CPace defined in the upcoming sections share the same method for deterministically combining the individual strings PRS, CI, sid and the domain-separation identifier G.DSI to a generator string that we describe here.

 - generator\_string(G.DSI, PRS, CI, sid, s\_in\_bytes) denotes a function that returns the string lv\_cat(G.DSI, PRS, zero\_bytes(len\_zpad), CI, sid).